iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ### Address

-This page summaries the interactions of an ethereum address with the protocol.
+This page summarizes the interactions of an ethereum address with the protocol.

 Specific role based views (such as Requester, [Worker](#worker-view), App developer, Dataset provider, Workerpool manager) are available on this page.